volusion/element-documentation/explanations/keeping-your-site-fast/README.md

 library, use the individual functions packages and install as needed.

 Additionally, if you are using a package that will be used exclusively in the client like an input validation library, consider adding the script in the head tag instead of adding those extra KB to the block bundle.
-This is how you can do it:
+Example:

 ```js
 constructor() {